alexfakhri/rails_data_import/README.md

 Rails Data Import
 ========

-A basic rails application that imports data from a text file and saves it the database.
+A basic Ruby on Rails application that imports data from a text file and saves it the database.

 Tasks
 ----